Infrared and Raman Spectroscopy: A Comprehensive Guide

 Introduction

-Infrared and Raman spectroscopy are two powerful analytical techniques that provide detailed information about the molecular structure and dynamics of a wide range of materials.
+Infrared (IR) and Raman spectroscopy are two powerful analytical techniques that provide detailed information about the molecular structure and dynamics of a wide range of materials.
 These techniques have applications in various fields, including chemistry, biology, physics, and materials science.

 Basic Concepts